 Communities recognises that the COVID-19 pandemic will continue to have a significant impact on the Western Australian community.

-SHERP will provide an opportunity to support inclusive employment outcomes for Aboriginal people, people with disability, women and young people (including apprenticeships) in the construction and related industries.
+The SHERP will provide an opportunity to support inclusive employment outcomes for Aboriginal people, women, youth (including apprenticeships) and people with disability in the construction and related industries.

 To help contract work to local trades and businesses as quickly and efficiently as possible, Communities will utilise its existing Head Maintenance Contractors (HMC) for many SHERP projects.

 In these cases, the HMC will act as Communities’ superintendent only and will not be engaged to carry out works themselves.

 HMCs will provide project management services, source quotes from suppliers on Communities’ behalf and provide recommendations to Communities about preferred suppliers.

 Communities will contract trades and businesses to carry out the works and will ensure an appropriate spread across new and existing suppliers.

 Where possible, three out of five of all quoted works will come from local trades that the regional HMC has not previously contracted.
 In addition, one in five of these quotes will come from a registered Aboriginal organisation, where available.